Slides with Countdown Timers in PowerPoint 2013

-Learn how you can use a video countdown timer across slides in PowerPoint 2010.
+Learn how to use countdown timers in PowerPoint 2013.

 Author: Geetesh Bajaj

-This tutorial explains how you can achieve this goal by adding a countdown timer within your presentation in PowerPoint 2010 using a ready-to-use video file.
-To use this technique, you will have to buy and download our collection of Countdown Timers 02 (Larger) -- do note that this entire collection can be bought for a minimum price of $9.99.
-Once you download this collection, unzip the downloaded folder -- and thereafter follow these steps to learn more:
+In this tutorial, we will show you how you can create a countdown timer using a ready-to-use video file, right within PowerPoint 2013.
+To use these techniques, you will have to download and buy our collection of Countdown Timers 02 (Larger) -- this entire collection can be bought for a minimum price of $9.99.
+Once you download this collection, unzip the downloaded folder.
+Thereafter follow these steps to learn how to insert a countdown timer in a presentation:

 Figure 2: First slide of the presentation